PowerShellMafia/PowerSploit/README.md

 #### `Get-Strings`

 Dumps strings from files in both Unicode and Ascii.
 This cmdlet replicates the functionality of strings.exe from Sysinternals.

+#### `ConvertTo-String`

+Converts the bytes of a file to a string that has a 1-to-1 mapping back to the file's original bytes.
+ConvertTo-String is useful for performing binary regular expressions.

 #### `Get-MethodAddress`